-How to Grow Succulents from Seeds: What You’ll Need
+How to Grow Succulents Seedlings: What You’ll Need

 One of the things that make growing succulents from seed so attractive is that you probably already have most of the items you’ll need at home.
 As we’ll describe below, you might not even need to buy any seeds if you’ve got flowering succulents or cacti in your collection!

 Now, the exact requirements for your succulent growing project vary quite a bit based on the method you’d like to use.
 Every succulent grower has their own way to go about it that they swear by, so you can always try some different things yourself.
 Our personal favorite is the vermiculite method, but we’ll discuss some of the other soil mix options below as well.

 Some succulent varieties and cacti are easier to grow than others.
 Most places sell packs of mixed cactus seeds, for example, which are a great option for beginners.
 These tend to be hardy and forgiving to beginner mistakes and luckily, growing cactus from seed is pretty much identical to growing other succulents.

 If you have a bit of experience with growing succulents and cacti, you could consider going for something a little more challenging.
 The super slow-growing mesemb Lithops, for example, would be a nice option if you can muster up the patience

 We’ll go further into acquiring succulent and cactus seeds in the next paragraph.